hessu/aprsc/doc/IGATE-HINTS.md

 Please do not modify packet data.
 Do not trim spaces from the end, do not remove non-ASCII bytes such as 0x1C or 0x00.
-Just send everything on the first line, up to the newline.
+Just send everything on the first line, up to the newline (either first CR or LF character seen in packet).

 Packets truncated by iGates due to C string handling